deadsunrise/Omnifocus-modernize-theme/README.md

 It assumes that omnifocus is installed in /Applications/Omnifocus.app

-Icons taken from OF2 beta hope omnigroup doesn't mind because they can also be found in public screenshots.
+Icons taken from OF2 beta.
+I hope that omnigroup doesn't mind because they can also be found in public screenshots.